thiagoferreira53/glue/README.txt

  | Cores - Indicate the number of cores (CPUs) to run the coefficient calibration.
 If Cores = "", GLUE will assume
            that it is running on a High Perfomance Computer (SLURM job scheduler) and use the same amount of cores specified on through the "--cpus-per-task" command (usually defined in the job request file - .sh).
-           *Use "parallel::detectCores()" command in R or RStudio to check the number of cores available.*
+           *Use "parallel::detectCores()" command in R or RStudio to check the number of cores available.
+When requesting more cores than what is actually available, GLUE will use the maximum number of cores - 1 to execute the calibration.*
            **We do not recommend the use of all available cores in your machine for running GLUE.**

   **Windows users should not add "/" at the end of each path in the GLUEDefs.json**